lake-wg/authz/draft-selander-ace-ake-authz.md

 The protocol between device (U) and domain authenticator (V) is EDHOC with External Authorization Data (EAD) in message_1 and message_2.
 The following components of EDHOC are reused for other parts of the protocol:

-* The ephemeral key G_X is used as nonce between U and W.
+* The ephemeral key G_X, see section 3.7 of {{I-D.ietf-lake-edhoc}}.
+    * G_X is used as nonce between U and W; sent in VREQ
-* The selected cipher suite in SUITES_I, denoted SS when sent between V and W, decides also the algorithms used between U and W:
+* The selected cipher suite of SUITES_I, denoted SS
+    * decides also the algorithms used between U and W; sent in VREQ
    * EDHOC AEAD algorithm, used to encrypt the identity of U
    * EDHOC hash algorithm, used to for key derivation and to calculate the voucher
    * EDHOC MAC length in bytes, length of the voucher
    * EDHOC key exchange algorithm, used to calculated the shared secret
 * Calculation of shared secret:
    * IKM is the ECDH shared secret G_XW (calculated from G_X and W or G_W and X) as defined in Section 6.3.1 of [I-D.ietf-cose-rfc8152bis-algs].
-* Key derivation uses Extract and Expand:
+* Key derivation uses Extract and Expand as in {{I-D.ietf-lake-edhoc}}:
    * PRK = Extract( salt, IKM )
       * where salt = 0x (the empty byte string)
    * shared secret = Expand( PRK, info, length )